 \paragraph{Answer.} The \textit{Answer} column exhibited even greater variability (mean 96.5, SD 75.0), with token counts spanning from 0 to 2,984.
 To ensure the corpus contained only direct, high-quality responses, a qualitative review of these extremes was performed.
 This analysis revealed two distinct types of low-utility data: answers with fewer than 10 tokens were found to be uninformative (e.g., "Consult a specialist"), while those exceeding 1,000 tokens, though medically valid, were typically generic informational articles rather than specific replies to the patient's query.
 To optimize the dataset for direct question-answering tasks, we established a valid token range of 10–1,000.
 Applying this filter removed 8,359 samples, significantly improving the signal-to-noise ratio and focus of the final corpus.

-\paragraph{Question Topic.} For the \textit{Question Topic} column, we implemented a token-count-based filtering protocol to ensure data quality.
+\paragraph{Condition.} For the \textit{Condition} column, we implemented a token-count-based filtering protocol to ensure data quality.
 An initial analysis programmatically removed all zero-token samples.
 We then conducted a qualitative review of the distribution's extremes.
-This inspection revealed that single-token entries (e.g., "pain") were valid medical topics and were therefore retained.
+This inspection revealed that queries containing very few tokens (e.g., "anxiety") were valid medical conditions and were therefore retained.
 Conversely, entries with the highest token counts were found to be consistently malformed or corrupted data.
-Based on this manual review, we established a conservative upper threshold of 23 tokens to precisely exclude these erroneous entries while preserving all valid topics.
+Based on this manual review, we established a conservative upper threshold of 23 tokens to precisely exclude these erroneous entries while preserving all valid conditions.
 This procedure refined the column's consistency by removing 398 samples.

-\paragraph{Profession.} The Profession column presented a distinct curation challenge.
+\paragraph{Medical Specialty.} The Medical Specialty column presented a distinct curation challenge.
 Statistical analysis showed moderate variance (mean 5.7 tokens, SD 3.4), which our qualitative review attributed to the platform's feature allowing professionals to list multiple specialties.
 We made the deliberate decision to retain these multi-specialty entries to avoid information loss, as they represent valid, rich data.
 However, a separate filtering process was necessary to address genuine scraping artifacts.
-Our analysis identified and removed non-professional data, such as location names (e.g., "Fortaleza"), numerical values, and empty strings.
+Our analysis identified and removed non-specialty data, such as location names (e.g., "Fortaleza"), numerical values, and empty strings.
 This targeted procedure refined the column's integrity by excluding 62 invalid samples.

 Following this multi-stage cleaning protocol, we achieve a final dataset comprising 384,095 high-quality question-answer pairs, resulting in a substantial and reliable corpus tailored for developing language models in the Brazilian Portuguese medical domain.